KaliRobi/LTA-database_old/README.md

 2.5 CRUD operations are working.
     WTforms validations are under progress
     Database(excel) serialization and migration to postgressql is under progress.
+    This part is mostly cleared already but the database wont be migrated behind the database management app until mid march.
+    Until then I still have to serialize a couple of columns so the statistic template will be able to work with it.
     Some additional features:
     operation recording table
     non-data based entry id and timestamp columns are needed in the main db.